-PROTECTION AND PRESERVATION OF NATURAL ENVIRONMENT IN ALBANIA (PPNEA) AND BULGARIAN SOCIETY FOR THE PROTECTION OF BIRDS (BSPB) GOALS THE IMPLEMENTED ACTIONS IN THESE TWO IMPORTANT KBAS, VJOSA-NARTA PROTECTED LANDSCAPE AND BUTRINTI NATIONAL PARK ARE:
+PROTECTION AND PRESERVATION OF NATURAL ENVIRONMENT IN ALBANIA (PPNEA) AND BULGARIAN SOCIETY FOR THE PROTECTION OF BIRDS (BSPB)

+GOALS THE IMPLEMENTED ACTIONS IN THESE TWO IMPORTANT KBAS, VJOSA-NARTA PROTECTED LANDSCAPE AND BUTRINTI NATIONAL PARK ARE:

 Our project is in line with the CEPF Strategic Direction 1: Support civil society to engage stakeholders in demonstrating integrated approaches for the conservation of biodiversity in coastal areas.
-All our actions addressed its three following investment priorities: Engage local stakeholders in conservation actions that address threats to key elements of biodiversity in priority Key Biodiversity Areas in the coastal zone.
+All our actions addressed its three following investment priorities:

 Engage private sector stakeholders to adopt sustainable practices that deliver positive impacts for conservation in priority Key Biodiversity Areas in the coastal zone.

 Support civil society to engage with local or national governments to mainstream biodiversity conservation into integrated coastal zone management, land use, and development planning process.

-IMPORTANT ACTIVITIES IMPLEMENTED ALONG 2022

-TIMEFRAME 2019 - 2022

-This project implementation was stressing out some of the main threats to the abovementioned wetlands such as poaching, electrocution, collision, pollution, etc. Among the most highlighted threats are the urbanisation plans of the Albanian government, such as the construction of an airport within the Vjose-Narta Protected Area.
+IMPORTANT ACTIVITIES IMPLEMENTED ALONG 2022 TIMEFRAME 2019 - 2022 This project implementation was stressing out some of the main threats to the abovementioned wetlands such as poaching, electrocution, collision, pollution, etc. Among the most highlighted threats are the urbanisation plans of the Albanian government, such as the construction of an airport within the

 HOW TO ENJOY ROCK CLIMBING